denoland/deno/tools/cut_a_release.md

 9. If you are doing a patch release, answer `y` to the _Increment patch?_ prompt.

-10. Use the output of the above command to update `Releases.md`
+10. Use the output of the above command to update `Releases.md`. **If you are cutting a minor release**: make sure that there are no duplicate entries in previous releases; most often commits with `fix` prefix would have been included in patch releases.

 11. Update link in `cli/compat/mod.rs` with the released version of `deno_std` and do a search through the tests to find std urls that need to be updated.